Skip to main content

 Assist.
 Prof. of Instruction - Interdisciplinary Studies

-Kyle A. Hammonds (PhD, University of Oklahoma) teaches about American Culture with specific courses on academic writing and various instances of pop culture.
-He also conducts research in communication ("dark side"), pop culture, fandom, and hermeneutics.
+Kyle A. Hammonds (PhD, University of Oklahoma) teaches about American Culture with specific courses on academic writing as well as various aspects of pop culture, including superheroes and fandom.
+He also conducts research on human communication.

 HH 2.812